 In August 1955, Groove released "Goodbye," by Piano Red and the Four Students.
 Is this the Cues?
 I don't know; there's no indication in the RCA files.
 You'll see soon enough how complicated this can get.

 Also in August, the Cues secured a contract with Capitol records and held their first two sessions.
-On August 11, they recorded "Burn That Candle" and "Charlie Brown"; on August 24, they added "You're On My Mind," "Much Obliged," and "Oh My Darling."
+On August 11, they recorded "Momma Loves Poppa," "Burn That Candle," and "Charlie Brown"; on August 24, they added "You're On My Mind," "Much Obliged," "Oh My Darlin'," and the first, unreleased, version of "Why".
 "Burn That Candle" (written by Robie Kirk and led by Jimmy Breedlove)/"Oh My Darlin'" (led by Ollie Jones) came out in September.
 "Burn That Candle" was immediately covered by Bill Haley & the Comets, who had a nice hit with it.

 "Burn That Candle" got a "good" rating on October 4, along with Clyde McPhatter & Ruth Brown's "Love Has Joined Us Together," the Spiders' "Witchcraft," the Midnighters' "Don't Change Your Pretty Ways," the 4 Fellows' "Angels Say," the Cats' "I Don't Care No More," the Sycamores' "I'll Be Waiting," Rosalle & Donnelle's "Beginning Of Our Love," and the Scarlets' "Kiss Me."